codewithj4ke/codewithj4ke/README.md

 ## I'm Jake 👋

-I’m a dedicated tech enthusiast and professional with a passion for turning ideas into reality through fast, responsive, and accessible experiences.
-My journey into technology began in the '90s, inspired by my dad, a seasoned programmer, who introduced me to coding and gaming at a young age.
-My first dive into the tech world was playing Wolfenstein on his PC at age 5, and that moment sparked a lifelong fascination with technology.
-Since then, my love for the internet has fueled my drive to learn, create, and develop.
+Welcome to my GitHub profile!
+I'm a passionate tech professional who loves bringing ideas to life by creating fast, responsive, and accessible digital experiences.
+My journey into technology started back in the '90s, thanks to my dad, a seasoned programmer and tech enthusiast, who introduced me to coding and video games when I was just a kid.

+I still remember the first time I played Wolfenstein on his PC at age five.
+That moment lit a spark in me, and I've been hooked ever since.
+Over the years, my fascination with the internet and all things tech has only grown, pushing me to keep learning, building, and exploring.

 ## Interests